First Aberdeen to face watchdog over punctuality and reliability - Evening Express

-Bosses at Aberdeen’s main bus operator are to be hauled in front of the Government’s transport watchdog over alleged service failings.
+Bosses at Aberdeen’s main bus operator are to be hauled in front of an independent transport watchdog over alleged service failings.

 First Aberdeen will face the Scottish Traffic Commissioner at the Town House on Thursday.